-A healthcare provider or dietitian may tell you to eat foods low in protein and sodium (salt).
+A dietitian may tell you to eat foods low in protein and sodium (salt).

 Intake and output:

 You may be weighed each day.
-Healthcare providers will compare your weight from day to day to see how much fluid you are gaining or losing.
+Care team providers will compare your weight from day to day to see how much fluid you are gaining or losing.